bleonardb3/DS_POT_05-20-2021/Lab-7/README.md

 ## Objectives
 The goal of this lab is to familiarize the user with the features of Watson OpenScale.
 Upon completing this lab, you will understand how to:

+1. Import a machine learning model
+2. Deploy the model
-1. Access Watson OpenScale
+3. Provision Watson OpenScale
+4. Configure the payload logging database and Machine Learning provider
+5. Score Data
+6. Prepare Deployed Model for Monitoring
+7. Configure Payload Logging
+8. Configure Quality
+9. Configure Fairness
+10. Configure Drift
+11. Submit Feedback and View Quality Metrics
-1. View Fairness and Quality Metrics
+12. Score Data and View Fairness Metrics
-1. View Drift Metrics.
-1. Explain a Transaction.
+13. Explain a Transaction.
-1. Compare Pre-production Models
-1. Generate a Report.

 ### Step 1.
 Please click on the link to download the instructions to your machine